ilios/user-guide/courses-and-sessions/offerings/edit-offering.md

 ![edit offering](../../images/edit_offering/click_to_edit.png)

+## Learners and Learner Groups

+Under the column heading, "Learners and Learner Groups", an individual learner "Nicholas Ann Gutierrez" has been added to the offering.
+Also, the learner group "Main Lecture Group" has been added to the offering.
+It is handy to be able to review both individually assigned learners and learner groups in this context and location.

+## Edit Offering

-Ilios opens the Offering up into an edit mode to allow applicable Offering attributes to be modified.
-An upcoming screen shot will pore over the details.
-For now, please refer to the previous chapters in this Offerings section.
-The editing of an Offering is similar (as far as the fields go) to the creation of a new Offering.
+Ilios opens the offering up into an edit mode to allow applicable offering attributes to be modified here.
+Please refer to the previous chapters in this offerings section for more details.
+The editing of an offering is similar (as far as the fields go) to the creation of a new offering.

 After clicking the Edit button under the Action menu as shown above, a screen similar to the following appears with the ability to modify the following Offering attributes.